HMDCrew/WP-gallery-custom-post-type/README.md

 <br />

 ## Load backend assets:
-* Edit the path of the folder with the path where you uploaded the files *
+* Edit the path containing the assets *
 ```php
 /* Assets for backend
 ------------------------- */